When you're talkin' in your sleep."

 - Done a few times on Scrubs, such as J.D. reliving the first season's finale in his dream and Turk's Dating Game dream (which, hinted at by Carla, is a recurring one).

 - In the Shoestring episode "Knock for Knock," a woman can't remember anything about the car accident that widowed her until she's put under anaesthetic at the dentist's office, when she starts muttering about what she saw during the accident.

 - On Silicon Valley, Richard is forced to share a room with Jared, who speaks loudly and angrily in German in his sleep.

 - The Sketch Show: Played with in a sketch where Ronni is listening to her husband Tim talk in his sleep in the hopes that he'll mention the name of a woman she suspects he's having an affair with.
 Each time he appears to be talking about a woman, he finishes his sentence in a way that turns it into something innocuous, such as "Allison...
 I'll listen to anything you say, Ronni!"
 Then finally he mentions Karen's name, who tries and fails to finish Tim's words in a credible way.

 - In Smallville, Fever, Clark falls very ill due to some kryptonite-infested spores.
 He mutters Lana's name in his sleep when Chloe is staying with him at his bedside.

-- The Romantics had a hit in The Eighties with the song topping the page as Trope Namer and Codifier.
+- The Romantics had a hit in The '80s with the song topping the page as Trope Namer and Codifier.

 - The Cars' "Just What I Needed" mentions "I don't mind you hangin' out / and talkin' in your sleep".

-- Crystal Gayle's "You've Been Talkin' in Your Sleep," about a woman who fears her lover is having an affair.
+- Crystal Gayle's 1978 hit "Talking in Your Sleep," about a woman who fears her lover is having an affair.
 There's a remake by Martine McCutcheon.